GSA Capital Partners LLP Boosts Stock Holdings in The Trade Desk, Inc. (NASDAQ:TTD)

 In related news, Director Eric B. Paley sold 5,000 shares of the firm’s stock in a transaction that occurred on Friday, November 12th.
 The shares were sold at an average price of $100.04, for a total value of $500,200.00.
 The sale was disclosed in a legal filing with the SEC, which is available at this link.
 Also, CFO Blake Jeffrey Grayson sold 16,670 shares of the firm’s stock in a transaction that occurred on Tuesday, November 16th.
 The stock was sold at an average price of $108.38, for a total transaction of $1,806,694.60.
 The disclosure for this sale can be found here.
 Insiders have sold 295,626 shares of company stock valued at $31,694,846 in the last three months.
 10.72% of the stock is owned by insiders.

 A number of analysts have recently weighed in on TTD shares.
-Susquehanna Bancshares increased their target price on shares of Trade Desk from $105.00 to $115.00 and gave the stock a “positive” rating in a report on Tuesday, November 9th.
-Needham & Company LLC increased their target price on shares of Trade Desk from $100.00 to $115.00 and gave the stock a “buy” rating in a report on Thursday, December 2nd.
-Citigroup increased their target price on shares of Trade Desk from $85.00 to $105.00 and gave the stock a “neutral” rating in a report on Friday, November 19th.
-Truist Financial raised their price objective on shares of Trade Desk from $92.00 to $100.00 and gave the stock a “buy” rating in a report on Tuesday, November 9th.
-Finally, Susquehanna raised their price objective on shares of Trade Desk from $105.00 to $115.00 and gave the stock a “positive” rating in a report on Tuesday, November 9th.
+Jefferies Financial Group upgraded shares of Trade Desk from a “hold” rating to a “buy” rating and increased their target price for the stock from $100.00 to $105.00 in a report on Friday, January 7th.
+Susquehanna increased their target price on shares of Trade Desk from $105.00 to $115.00 and gave the stock a “positive” rating in a report on Tuesday, November 9th.
+Zacks Investment Research lowered shares of Trade Desk from a “buy” rating to a “hold” rating in a report on Saturday, January 29th.
+Stephens upgraded shares of Trade Desk to an “overweight” rating and increased their target price for the stock from $92.00 to $100.00 in a report on Tuesday, November 9th.
+Finally, Royal Bank of Canada raised their price objective on shares of Trade Desk from $98.00 to $105.00 and gave the stock an “outperform” rating in a report on Tuesday, November 9th.
 Five investment analysts have rated the stock with a hold rating and fourteen have issued a buy rating to the company’s stock.
 Based on data from MarketBeat.com, the company has a consensus rating of “Buy” and a consensus price target of $99.17.

 Trade Desk Company Profile